The Sacrificial System After Christ's Return

-The English word atone in verse 15 is translated from the Hebrew word 'kapar'.
-It is unclear if 'kapar' refers to the expiation of physical defilement or spiritual and moral sins.
-However, a careful reading of the preceding verses (8-14) reveals only an admonition to Israel's future leaders to put evil out of the land, which may or may not have any bearing on whether or not verse 15 is a reference to atonement of spiritual and moral sins.
+The English word atone in verse 15 is translated from the Hebrew word kapar.
+It is unclear if kapar refers to the expiation of physical defilement or physical or spiritual sins.
+However, a careful reading of the preceding verses (8-14) reveals only an admonition to Israel's future leaders to put evil out of the land, which may or may not have any bearing on whether or not verse 15 is a reference to atonement of physical and spiritual sins.

 "All the people of the land shall be at this heave offering for the prince in Israel" (v16).